LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 it accepts Callables that take as only argument a :obj:`dict` whose keys are :obj:`str` and values are :obj:`list`, and that return a :obj:`bool` value.
-This means that it is actually possible to pass a Callable as the value for the :py:`condition` argument, not just a :obj:`str` or :obj:`None` !
-This possibility is not often used, but at least you now know that it exists !
-It could for instance come in use if you want to use an existing Path, but you have an unusual stop condition (e.g. one that depends on the values of two labels).
+This means that it is actually possible to pass a Callable as the value for the :py:`condition` argument, not just a :obj:`str` or :obj:`None`.
+This is useful with an existing Path and an unusual stop condition, such as one that depends on two labels.

 2. More about custom InOuts
 ---------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

 In addition to what was described in the tutorial section about :ref:`how to create custom InOut objects <tutorials/custom_objects:3. custom inouts>`, there is one more minor feature that the
-:ref:`In / Out <crappy_docs/inouts:in / out>` possess and that is worth
+:ref:`In / Out <crappy_docs/inouts:in / out>` objects provide: an InOut can
-describing in the tutorials.
-That is **the ability for an InOut to acquire** **data before a test starts, and to use this data to offset the channels to** **zero**.
+acquire data before a test starts and use this data to offset its channels to zero.
 To do so, the script must match two conditions.
+First, the
-First, the :py:`make_zero_delay` argument of the
+:py:`make_zero_delay` argument of the
 :ref:`IOBlock <crappy_docs/blocks:ioblock>` must be set to a positive value.
 And second, the used InOut must have its :meth:`~crappy.inout.InOut.get_data`